thelordofdino4/Arathia-The-Posthistoric-Frontier/Game Design Documentation/2. Story and Setting/Backstory and Lore/Before Arathia/390 years before exodus story/390 years before project exodus.md

 ## **The Great Decline**

-390 years before Project Exodus, Earth’s population plummeted to 2.4 billion—a catastrophic drop from the 7 billion that had lived on the planet just a century prior.
+390 years before Project Exodus, Earth’s population plummeted to 2.4 billion—a catastrophic drop from the 7 billion that had lived on the planet just a few centuries prior.
 This era, known as **The Great Decline**, marked the unraveling of human civilization as famine, ecological disasters, and violent conflicts over dwindling resources swept the globe.

 ---